bestcolour/IoT-Indoor-Positioning-HeatMap/Wifi_only/README.md

 ```

 ## To load the latest estimated position data:
-need to run the below 2 commands to keep fetching the latest datas:
+Run the below 2 commands to fetch the latest datas for filtered rssi and estimated positions:
 ```
 python wifi_rssi_filter.py
 ```